digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 1. Have a contract with a key and one or more choices on the ledger.
 2. Such a choice can carry out as many creates and exercises as desired; all of these will take place in a single transaction.
-3. Use the JSON API to exercise this choice by key.
+3. Use the HTTP JSON API service to exercise this choice by key.

 It's possible to go too far in the other direction: any error will usually cause the whole transaction to roll back, so an excessively large amount of work done by a single choice can also cause needless retrying.
-You can solve this by batching requests, or using :doc:`/daml/intro/8_Exceptions` to collect and return failed cases to the JSON API client for retrying, allowing successful parts of the batch to proceed.
+You can solve this by batching requests, or using :doc:`/daml/intro/8_Exceptions` to collect and return failed cases to the HTTP JSON API service client for retrying, allowing successful parts of the batch to proceed.

 Scaling Queries